 ABOUT SMFEDCON AND THE PROBLEM REQUIRING A DECISION

-SmFedCon was a small US Federal government contractor that provided Information Technology (IT) services in the areas of strategic planning, project management and software development.
+SmFedCon was a small US Federal government contractor that provided Information Technology (IT) services in the areas of strategic planning, project management, and software development.
 It had approximately 240 employees and 98% of these employees worked onsite at various government locations across 14 states and Washington DC.
 It was growing rapidly and was involved with multiple high-level projects.
 Due to this rapid growth, a decision needed to be made if SmFedCon was going to spend time and resources to create an online employee portal.

 HOW WAS THE PROBLEM IDENTIFIED

-Within a few months of joining SmFedCon, CIO noticed a pattern where quality of documentation deliverables was declining due to lack of a version control system and no central document repository.
+Within a few months of joining SmFedCon, CIO noticed a pattern where the quality of documentation deliverables was declining due to a lack of a version control system and no central document repository.
 What broke the camel’s back was an incident where one of the federal clients was about to receive different versions of the same document from the main office, project manager and the project team member.
 Although this was stopped in time, CIO realized that this as an issue and needed to be addressed.
-This issue was also confirmed by some of the employees who worked on site at federal client facilities.
+This issue was also confirmed by some of the employees who worked on-site at federal client facilities.

 ACTORS AND ROLES

-The following table shows the reporting structure, roles and actors involved in the decision making process for creating an online employee portal:
+The following table shows the reporting structure, roles, and actors involved in the decision-making process for creating an online employee portal:

 Chief Executive Officer (CEO)